By Michal Rozanski, CEO at Empirica.

 And for new cryptocurrency and blockchain ideas to be successful, these projects have to end with the delivery of great software systems that scale and last.
 Because we have been building these kinds of systems for the financial markets for over 10 years we want to share a bit of our experience.

 “Software is eating the world”.
 I believe these words by Marc Andreessen.
 And now the time has come for financial markets, as technology is transforming every corner of the financial sector.
 Algorithmic trading, which is our speciality, is a great example.
 Other examples include lending, payments, personal finance, crowdfunding, consumer banking and retail investments.
 Every part of the finance industry is experiencing rapid changes triggered by companies that propose new services with heavy use of software.

 If crypto relies on software, and there is so much money flowing into crypto projects, what should be looked for when making a trading software project for cryptocurrency markets?
-Our trading software development projects for the financial industry as well as building our own algorithmic trading platform has taught us a lot.
+Our trading software development projects for the capital and crypto markets as well as building our own algorithmic trading platform has taught us a lot.
 Now we want to share our lessons learned from these projects.